Featured

 Not a novel, but a long essay about women authors, notably novelists, and their historical restrictions.
 The bottom line is straightforward.
 Writing takes time.
 It requires some place, some space, to write in (Jane Austin having the exceptional ability to write in a room often crowded with activity), and also the means (money from one source or another) to sustain oneself while engaged in the process.
 Historically, Woolf notes, women have had none of these things.

 Woolf begins by illustrating the restrictions placed on women’s time and space.
 While visiting Oxford, she was not allowed into the libraries without a male escort or a letter of recommendation.
 Late in her essay, she mentions Sappho (a Roman erotic poetess of Lesbos whose work is known today only in fragments) and Shikibu Murasaki, a member of the Japanese Royal Court credited with the world’s first “true novel” (Tale of Genji) in 1050 C.E.
 We don’t know much about Sappho, but Murasaki’s royal status allowed her the time and space to write an absurdly long novel.
-She explores a few examples of 18th-century female poetry suffused with bitterness about women’s place in the world.
+But Woolf begins by exploring a few examples of 18th-century female poetry suffused with bitterness about women’s place in the world.

 Moving up, Woolf notes that the 19th century’s four great female novelists, Austin, Eliot, and the Brontë sisters, were all childless.
 Child-rearing, especially when one has more than a couple of them, takes a lot of time unless there is wealth to afford nannies; even then, household management is left mostly to the woman.
 Why, Woolf asks, did women writers gravitate to novels?
 Novels were, she surmises, the new form, drama and poetry—including epic poetry—having been worked over by men for a few thousand years, while nonfiction demanded scholarship from which most women were excluded (as in Woolf’s chapter one Oxford story).

-Lastly, in the 20th century, women wrote everything: fiction, nonfiction, stories, drama, and poetry, made possible by fairer property laws, the right to vote, and the ability to work in traditionally male occupations.
-She wonders whether these changes, while lifting women from the status of chattel, wouldn’t end up thrusting her into a pitiless competition with men across all professional and social spheres.
+Lastly, already in the 20th century’s first quarter, women wrote everything: fiction, nonfiction, stories, drama, and poetry, made possible by fairer property laws, the right to vote, and the ability to work in traditionally male occupations.
+She wonders whether these changes, while lifting women from the status of chattel, wouldn’t end up thrusting her into a pitiless competition with men across all professional and social spheres?
 Much of her speculation has come to pass, but Woolf would at least applaud what women writers have achieved.
 At the end of the first quarter of the 21st century, in each year, there are more published female than male novelists!

 A long and delightful literary essay (would Woolf write anything less?) whose lesson can be summarized in two sentences: Writing takes time and requires some space in which to focus.
 Not until the 20th century did women, beyond a rare few, gain that time and space.